 Investors tend to invest in people who remind them of themselves.
 As most individual business investors, known as ‘business angels,’ are men, it’s perhaps not surprising that the number of female entrepreneurs who get this kind of funding is also tiny.

 But things are improving.
 There have been a number of initiatives in recent years to promote more female investors and there are signs that the number of women business angels is beginning to increase.
-This article outlines where you can find female business angels and what’s involved in taking up angel investment.
+This article outlines where you can find female business angels and how you can improve your chances of finding funding.

-Who are Business Angel investors
+Who are Business Angel investors?

-A study by NESTA in 2009 found that the average investment was £42,000 and the average equity stake was 8%.
-There’s no ‘set amount’ for angel investment which can be as small as a £5,000 and go up to several £million.
+A study by NESTA found that the average investment was £42,000 and the average equity stake was 8%.
+There’s no ‘set amount’ for angel investment which can be as small as £5,000 and go up to several £million.
 Angel investors will be looking for a good return on their investment and they are generally looking for an exit, or sale of their shares, within 5 years.

 Most business angel relationships are sourced by the business seeking investment through their own networks.
-There are also several Business Angel Networks which help to match-make businesses with potential investors.
+There are also several Business Angel Networks that help to match-make businesses with potential investors.
 Those networks also enable angel investors to share research efforts and pool capital.

-There seems to be some symmetry between the supply of female investors and the low take-up of investment by women-owned businesses.
+There seems to be some symmetry between the supply of female investors and the lower take-up of investment by women-owned businesses.
 A number of initiatives have sprung up to deal with this issue.
 If you’re a woman looking for investment (or you want to become an investor) they may be a good place to start: